A Complete Guide To Project Management For Agencies

 Advertising is one of the core pillars of the media and commerce industries.
 If Amazon’s advertising earnings are any indication (they made $10 billion in ad revenue in 2018), the ad industry isn’t slowing down any time soon.
 The industry is slated to spend nearly $260 billion in 2021, up from $183 billion in 2015.
 The brains behind the operation?
 Advertising agencies.
-And one of the biggest advantages they can have is access to the right agency project management tools.
+And one of the biggest advantages they can have is access to the right tools to enable successful project management for agencies.

-Powerhouse agencies like Dentsu, Ogilvy, and Omnicom Group (a Hive team!) have clients ranging from Budweiser to Microsoft and Chevrolet — some of the biggest corporations in their respective fields.
-Advertising agencies specialize in the marketing of a product, everything from digital banners and ads, “Out of Home” placements, television spots, and events.
+Powerhouse agencies like Dentsu, Ogilvy, and Omnicom Group have clients ranging from Budweiser to Microsoft and Chevrolet — some of the biggest corporations in their respective fields.
+Advertising agencies specialize in the marketing of a product, everything from digital banners and ads, to television spots and events.
 There are typically different groups throughout agencies that specialize in each of the aforementioned fields, and agency personnel can either be locked onto one specific client or tasked with working on several different accounts.

 Oftentimes, these groups are international, and operating on tight deadlines.
 That’s where project management becomes their best friend — the Gronkowski to their Tom Brady.
-Can you imagine vetting several rounds of creative for dozens of ads without a tool or methodology to help you track everything?
-Since agency work is project based at its core, applying project management products and methods are key.
+Can you imagine vetting several rounds of creative assets for dozens of ads without a tool or platform to help you track everything?
+Since agency work is project based at its core, applying project management systems and methods are key.
 In other words: effective project management for agencies is critical.